 - Professional Socialization: Development of professional skills that are expected of a physician, including mentorship, clinical experience, opportunities to give professional presentations and clinical medicine professional etiquette.

 - Life Management: Training and coaching in financial and stress management, goal setting for medical school and beyond, and the transition to the medical school curriculum.
-P-MAP also provides access to confidential counseling services.
+P-MAP also provides access to confidential personal counseling services.